 What is SNMP Windows Server monitoring?

-Simple Network Management Protocol, often just called SNMP, is a protocol that allows IT administrators to manage equipment and diagnose problems.
+Microsoft Windows SNMP uses simple Network Management Protocol, often just called SNMP, a protocol that allows IT administrators to manage equipment and diagnose problems.

 System administrators and Performance Engineers can gather metrics from a Windows Server using SNMP.